Mastering Interview Readiness

 Posted by Launceston Resume on 27 Oct 2024

-This does not have to be the scenario.
+It doesn’t have to be the scenario.

-It’s all in body language
+All it is in the body language

-Think about your strengths and your weaknesses.
+Think about your strengths and weak points.

 Prepare questions

-"Does the company has any major projects going on at the moment"
+"Does the company have any major projects on right now"

-"What are the opportunities for advancement and further training?"
+"What are the opportunities to advance and further education?"

-Know what your salary expectations are.
+Be aware of your salary expectations

-Inputting these steps into your bag is vital to ensure you have the readiness to face the toughest questions.
-Be confident, self-assured and bold.
+Inputting these steps into your purse is important to equip yourself with the ability to tackle the most difficult questions.
+Be confident, be self-assured and bold.

 Additional Information